paireks/dotbim/README.md

 If you're interested in this kind of linking, check this separate document about it: https://github.com/paireks/dotbim/blob/master/LinkingData.md

+## Tell me more

+If you'd like to read more details about this project, a bit background + line-by-line explanation, you might find this article on BIM Corner interesting: https://bimcorner.com/a-new-bim-file-format/

 ## Author

 - Wojciech Radaczyński